 This indicates that the ownership reform program (1983-89) helped increase in financial intermediation in the economy but the overall banking efficiency declined due to the presence of collusive behavior among banks followed by directed credits of the government.
-There were also improper accounting system for recording accrued interest income, lack of supervision on the part of Bangladesh Bank, inadequate support for debt recovery, and absence of prudential rules and regulations that can correct financial failures.
+There were also improper accounting system for recording accrued interest income, lack of supervision on the part of b) Financial Sector Reform Program (1990-1995).

+Bangladesh Bank, inadequate support for debt recovery, and absence of prudential rules and regulations that can correct financial failures.
 All these phenomena ultimately reflected in declining profitability of the banking system.
 This situation demanded further reform for the banking sector.